kevinsj101/kevinsj101/README.md

 ## I'm a Student at SRM Institute of Science and Technology

-- 🌱 I’m currently learning Python
+- ML developer
-- Languages I know include C and C++
+- Languages I know include C,C++,Python